lucio-cornejo/plyLoadR/README.md

 ### Case 3

-The rglwidget does provide JavaScript methods for modifying the rgl graphic inserted into a HTML.
+The rgl widget does provide JavaScript methods for modifying the rgl graphic inserted into a HTML.
 However, the official documentation for those methods